 - The fire likely began under the main staircase on the main floor;

-- Earlier that weekend painters had varnished the entryway.
-The only items left behind, they claimed, were their ladders.
-The paint and varnish were stored away from the building;
+- Earlier that weekend, painters had varnished the building's entryway.
+Workmen said that the only items left behind were their ladders - the flammable paint and varnish were taken off-site;

-- Overgrown trees and cars parked up next to the building hampered efforts to get ladders to some windows and to properly assist some who jumped;
+- Overgrown trees and cars parked next to the building hampered efforts to get ladders to some windows and to properly assist some of those who jumped;

-- Not one survivor said that they used the fire escape staircase as a means of escape.
+- Not one survivor said that they used the metal fire escape ladders on the rear wall of the building as a means of escape.

-The inquest wrapped up on September 11, 1929 with the jury unable to pinpoint an exact cause of the blaze.
+The inquest wrapped up on September 11, 1929, after hearing from 62 witnesses.
+The jury unable to pinpoint an exact cause of the blaze.
 Subsequent fire investigations came to the same conclusion.

-This was the second disastrous apartment fire in a year, the previous being the Casa Loma fire on Sherbrook at Portage which killed five.
-The city was determined to make better fire rules for apartments, hotels and lodging houses to prevent future tragedies.
+This was the second disastrous apartment fire in a year.
+The other was the Casa Loma fire on Sherbrook at Portage which killed five.
+The city was determined to make a better fire code for apartments, hotels, and lodging houses to prevent future tragedies.

-A two-year process involving engineers, architects and building inspectors resulted in a new fire code and safety by-laws that would apply to existing buildings and new construction.
+A two-year process involving engineers, architects, and building inspectors resulted in a new fire code and safety by-laws that would apply to both existing buildings and new construction.
+The application to existing buildings was the key to the new rules as buildings would normally be "grandfathered in" when new fire regulations came about.

 More about some of the victims: